skip to Main Content

 Afraid to be left alone,

-He bends, he hides—
+The child bends, hides—

 Not knowing yet